-- 7. On the other hand, Mr. Gurukrishna Kumar, learned senior counsel for the respondents submitted that the present writ petition is not maintainable as the petitioner-Committee is an association and it cannot espouse any fundamental right.
-According to him, only the individual schools can approach the Court. - 8.
-Mr. Gurukrishna Kumar submitted that the impugned order is legal and valid.
+7. On the other hand, Mr. Gurukrishna Kumar, learned senior counsel for the respondents submitted that the present writ petition is not maintainable as the petitioner-Committee is an association and it cannot espouse any fundamental right.
+According to him, only the individual schools can approach the Court.

+8. Mr. Gurukrishna Kumar submitted that the impugned order is legal and valid.
 According to him, the answering respondent was duly empowered under Section 2(e)(ii) of Act, 1973 and Rule 43 of Rules, 1973 to issue the same.
-He submitted that the Act, 1973 must be interpreted and understood in the light of the subsequent developments, namely, the enactment of the Constitutional 69th Amendment Act, the GNCT Act, 1991 and the framing of the Transaction and Allocation of Business Rules.
+He submitted that the Act, 1973 must be interpreted and understood in the light of the subsequent developments, namely, the and the framing of the Transaction and Allocation of Business Rules.